 However, its application, storage, and accessibility must be carefully regulated and managed to protect drivers’ privacy concerns and reputations.
 AI privacy is becoming a significant concern as machines, seemingly growing “smarter” by the minute, can interpret biological markers, recognize facial and fingerprint patterns, and even monitor body functions.
 Who has access to this data?
 How is it stored, and how securely?
 What are the regulations and policies around sharing this type of data?

-Organizations that want to take advantage of the many benefits of IoT and AI technology also need to be sure they are mindful of the potential security, legal, and personal risks of mismanaging this data.
+Organizations that want to take advantage of the many benefits of IoT and AI management technology also need to be sure they are mindful of the potential security, legal, and personal risks of mismanaging this data.
 That’s why working with an experienced partner that has successfully developed and managed AI-enabled platforms, like cameras and smart sensors, is critical for any successful deployment of IoT/fleet management technology.

 Protection for employees—from privacy concerns, biased data profiling, risk of exposing personal data to outside partners, unfair usage of predictive analytics, etc.—should be taken with utmost seriousness by any company or business that is looking to leverage AI technology to increase efficiencies.
 For one thing, as the FTC article states, if you don’t hold yourselves accountable for ensuring these safety practices, the FTC certainly will.